Hampshire County Council

 During questions, Members learned that further work was being done to integrate bus and rail more in the longer term to make public transport more accessible.
 Cross-boundary accessibility was also being looked at.

-Members thanked officers for their work and
+Members thanked officers for their work and the presentation.

 Work Programme